Open-Building-Management/.github/profile/README.md

 - [emoncms-docker](https://emoncms-docker.github.io) for an introduction
 - [advanced tips and use cases](https://github.com/Open-Building-Management/emoncms/discussions)

-I've also crafted a minimal [emontx sniffer addon](https://github.com/Open-Building-Management/emontx_sniffer) for home assistant which I originally thought to be used in combination with the emoncms addon.
+The minimal [emontx sniffer addon](https://github.com/Open-Building-Management/emontx_sniffer) for home assistant was originally thought to be used in combination with the emoncms addon.
 Anyway, it can act as a standalone tool, storing datas in the home assistant database only. see https://github.com/Open-Building-Management/emontx_sniffer/issues/1

-I've tried to use reinforcement learning to create an energy building model called [EnergyGym](https://github.com/Open-Building-Management/EnergyGym)
+[EnergyGym](https://github.com/Open-Building-Management/EnergyGym) is an experience using reinforcement learning to create an energy building model

 (I am also discovering grafana...)